Matt Manning: Professional career

+Detroit Tigers

+Minor leagues

 The Detroit Tigers selected Manning with the ninth overall selection of the 2016 Major League Baseball draft.
-Manning signed with the Tigers rather than attend college, receiving a $3,505,800 signing bonus, the exact slot value for the ninth overall pick.
+Manning signed with the Tigers rather than attend college, receiving a $3,505,800 signing bonus, the slot value for the ninth overall pick.
 After signing, the Tigers assigned Manning to the Gulf Coast Tigers of the Rookie-level Gulf Coast League, where he posted a 0–2 win–loss record with a 3.99 ERA in ten games started, pitching no more than three innings per start.

-In 2017, Manning began the season in extended spring training, and spent time with both the Connecticut Tigers of the Class A-Short Season New York-Penn League and the West Michigan Whitecaps of the Class A Midwest League, pitching to a combined 4–2 record and 3.18 ERA in 14 total starts between both teams.
-In 2018, he played for West Michigan, the Lakeland Flying Tigers of the Class A-Advanced Florida State League, and the Erie SeaWolves of the Class AA Eastern League.
+In 2017, Manning began the season in extended spring training, and spent time with both the Connecticut Tigers of the Low–A New York-Penn League and the West Michigan Whitecaps of the Single–A Midwest League, pitching to a combined 4–2 record and 3.18 ERA in 14 total starts between both teams.
+In 2018, he played for West Michigan, the Lakeland Flying Tigers of the High–A Florida State League, and the Erie SeaWolves of the Double–A Eastern League.
 He represented the Tigers at the 2018 All-Star Futures Game, striking out fellow Tigers' prospect Dawel Lugo.
 Manning had a 7–8 record with a 3.29 ERA and a 1.20 walks plus hits per innings pitched ratio in 22 total starts between the three clubs.
 He returned to Erie to begin 2019.
 Manning was named to the 2019 All-Star Futures Game.
 On August 28, Manning was named the 2019 Eastern League Pitcher of the Year.
 At the time of earning the honor, he had an 11–5 record with a 2.56 ERA while also leading the league in strikeouts (148) and WHIP (0.98).
 His ERA and batting average against (.192) were also tied for second-best in the league.

-On January 16, 2020 he was a non-roster invitee of the Detroit Tigers to Spring Training before the season was postponed due to the coronavirus.
+On January 16, 2020, he was a non-roster invitee of the Detroit Tigers to Spring Training before the season was postponed due to the coronavirus.
 The Tigers added him to their 40-man roster after the year.

+Major leagues

+2021

 On June 15, 2021, it was announced that Manning would be promoted to the major leagues for the first time and make his MLB debut on June 17 as the starting pitcher against the Los Angeles Angels.
 In his debut, Manning pitched five innings, allowing two runs and striking out three, while taking the loss.
 In his next start on June 23, his home debut for the Tigers, Manning earned his first major league win over the St. Louis Cardinals, allowing two runs over 5 2/3 innings.